Bua River Lodge

 View of the fireplace by the river from the Lodge deck

-Explore the wilderness
+Discover the wilderness

 Our guides will take you out on walks through the forest or up along the river.
 They will share stories of their culture and the history of the area, and help you identify the flora and fauna you pass.
 For the more adventurous, longer hikes can be organised with the armed Rangers who protect this Reserve.